File Storage

 - How to preview non-image files like PDFs and videos.

-- How to add support for storage services Proper doesn't ship with.
+- How to implement support for additional storage services.

 The companion AttachmentField section in the Forms guide covers the field that handles uploads inside a form in depth.
-Use this guide as the canonical reference for the storage subsystem; jump there for form mechanics.
+Use this guide as the reference for storage but jump there for form mechanics.

 1. What is File Storage?

-File Storage in Proper handles uploading files to a cloud service like Amazon S3 or any S3-compatible API, and to your local disk in development.
+File Storage in Proper handles uploading files to a cloud service, like Amazon S3, or to your local disk for testing and development.
 It provides a single Attachment model so the rest of your application can treat any uploaded file the same way regardless of where its bytes live.

 The subsystem has two cooperating pieces: